Eating Disorders In Male Athletes

 Male athletes may also encounter societal expectations to perform well and maintain a certain body image.
 Expectations may lead them to engage in harmful eating behaviors.
 The competitive nature of sports can worsen these problems, as the need to meet performance goals often overrides mental and physical health concerns.

-The most in male athletes is EDNOS (eating disorders not otherwise specified, which is now called “other specified feeding or eating disorders” (OSFED).
+The most common eating disorders in male athletes include EDNOS (eating disorders not otherwise specified, which is now called “other specified feeding or eating disorders” (OSFED).
 This condition includes various harmful eating behaviors that don’t match the strict criteria of other disorders.

 The effects of eating disorders on health and performance